 - Approval of Coordinator and Chair

 - Satisfactory completion of all components of the departmental Assessment Exam French/Spanish (French/Spanish candidates only).
 Admission to French/Spanish education programs ends Fall 2019.

 - Advanced-Low level or higher on the ACTFL Oral Proficiency Interview French/Spanish (French/Spanish candidates only).
 Admission to French/Spanish education programs ends Fall 2019.

-Student Teaching is a capstone experience for all undergraduate elementary and secondary teacher candidates seeking a bachelor's degree.
+Student Teaching is a capstone experience for all undergraduate teacher candidates seeking a bachelor's degree.
 It is a full-time commitment extending for an entire semester with placements in two different settings.
-As such, the School of Education requires that all required coursework is completed BEFORE the capstone experience begins, and it restricts candidates from taking any other course(s) while registered for student teaching except the co-requisite fieldwork 3 and the student teaching seminar.
+The School of Education requires that all required coursework is completed BEFORE the capstone experience begins, and it restricts candidates from taking any other course(s) while registered for Student Teaching except the co-requisite fieldwork 3 and the Student Teaching Seminar.